Training or Learning

 While a training policy tends to be established and agreed at a higher executive or managerial level than individual training manuals, the above point demonstrates why input from and consultation with training design and delivery staff are important in designing an effective training policy.

-training and development policy - definitions and template
+Training and development policy

 Here's a quick simple template or basic structure for a modern effective and socially responsible training and development policy.